mikeymo394/Banxware-Home-Assignment/DECISIONS.md

 1. **SETTING UP ENVIRONMENT**

 This procedure outlines the steps to complete the given home assignment.
 As the first step of setting up the environment was already given.
-A ‘[www.snowflake.com](http://www.snowflake.com)’ account with username was created.
+A ‘[www.snowflake.com](http://www.snowflake.com)’ account with username ‘quamane’ was created.
 A database named ‘home_assignment’ was also created on the Snowflake account.

-Open a command prompt.
+Continuing with the assignment, first, open a command prompt.
 Go to Search in Start menu and find Command Prompt.

 Once the Command Prompt is opened, type _‘pip install dbt-snowflake’_ to install _dbt_ (Data Built Tool) and Press Enter.